• Skip to primary navigation

 HOW TO MAKE CURRIED BUTTERNUT SQUASH SOUP

-The recipe goes like this: Melt chopped onions in butter.
+Here's how: Melt chopped onions in butter.
 Add curry powder, broth, squash and apples.
-Simmer for 25 minutes, puree, stir in apple cider, and you’re done!
+Simmer for 25 minutes, puree, stir in apple cider, and enjoy!

 two images side by side.
 On the left an overhead view of dutch oven with sautéed yellow onions with curry powder.
 On the right, a dutch oven with broth, cubed butternut squash and cubed apples